 The DNR Statewide Preposition Conference Call, the AFS Tactical Meeting, the Daily Statewide Tactical Meeting, the Statewide Weather Briefing, and Area/Zone/Forest briefings will be held daily or as the situation warrants during fire season.
 Each Protecting Agency will decide which resources will be made available for standby, pre-positioning, or commitment to an incident.
-The USFS Regional Fire Specialist will be the focal point for USFS resources.
-During the Daily Statewide Tactical Meeting (routinely attended by the DNR Fire Operations Forester, the AFS Chief, Division of Fire Operations, and the AICC Manager), the initial distribution of resources will be made.
+The Forest Service (USFS) Regional Fire Specialist will be the focal point for

+USFS resources.
+The initial distribution of resources will be made during the Daily Statewide Tactical Meeting (routinely attended by the DNR Fire Operations Forester; the AFS Chief, Division of Fire Operations; and the AICC Center Manager).
 The location and status of the statewide-shared tactical resources will be conveyed to the Agencies and Interagency Fire Dispatch Centers via the teletype, the Daily Statewide Tactical Meeting, and/or Integrated Fire Management (IFM).